jazzmano/questionnaire/resources/decisiontree/infer_explanation.md

 **How to know if your system has the ability to infer**:
 If you are unsure of whether your system has the ability to infer, you should ask yourself whether your system has the ability to figure out *how* to process the input to generate an output.
 Be careful not to mix inference up with autonomy - inference is the ability to create, autonomy is the ability to decide.

+--

+A system that without inference capabilities does not qualify as an AI system under the AI Act.
+If you select “No” below, the decision tree will end.
+Once completed, you can download your assessment report.